What is Cellulitis?

 Risk Factors

 Cellulitis has the potential to affect anyone.
 However, some factors may increase your risk of developing this infection.
-Some include chronic skin conditions such as eczema, drug use, chicken pox or shingles, and breaks in the skin.
+Some include chronic skin conditions such as eczema, drug use, chicken pox or shingles, and skin breaks.

 Treatments

 So, what does cellulitis treatment entail?
 As always, it depends on the severity of the infection and the underlying cause.
 Usually, antibiotics help treat diseases.
-You may be prescribed oral antibiotics if you have a mild case of cellulitis.
+If you have a mild case of cellulitis, your doctor may prescribe oral antibiotics.
 If you are experiencing pain and swelling, over-the-counter pain relievers such as ibuprofen or a cold compress may be helpful.

 If the case is severe, you may need intravenous antibiotics or surgery to drain an abscess or remove infected tissue.